jbohack/nRFBox/README.md

 <!-- About the Project -->
 ## :star2: About the Project
-nRFBOX is a wireless toolkit designed to explore, analyze, and interact with various wireless communication protocols.
-It combines the ESP32 Wroom32U, NRF24 modules, an OLED display, and other components to create a multifunctional device that can act as a scanner, analyzer, jammer, BLE jammer, BLE spoofer, and perform advanced tasks such as the "Sour Apple" attack.
+nyanBOX is a wireless toolkit designed to explore, analyze, and interact with various wireless communication protocols.
+Based on the original nRFBOX by CiferTech, this fork maintains all the powerful features while adding new improvements and active maintenance.
+The device combines the ESP32 Wroom32U, NRF24 modules, an OLED display, and other components to create a multifunctional device that can act as a scanner, analyzer, jammer, BLE jammer, BLE spoofer, and perform advanced tasks such as the "Sour Apple" attack.